VasiliyKolihalov/FatNetLib/docs/1-geting-started/1-quick-start.md

 Finally, we ask for the username and send it in a package to the server.
 Having received the response, we output it.

-Now start the server first and then the client.
+Now start the server and then the client.
 Client console:

 ```